-At polyclinics
+At Polyclinics

-Eligible adult Singaporeans will receive NAIS vaccination subsides from 50% to 75%.
+For Singapore Citizens who are not enrolled in HSG or have enrolled but did not visit your enrolled HSG clinic to receive the recommended vaccinations as per the NAIS, you will receive NAIS vaccination subsidies from 50% to 75%.
 Pioneer Generation and Merdeka Generation seniors will also receive an additional 50% and 25% subsidy from their subsidised vaccination bills, respectively.